crw2998/chartjs-python/README.md

 npm install
 npm run build
 ```
-Note that this package requires `Python^=3.6`.
-Part of the purpose of my writing it was to learn some features of Python introduced in 3.5-3.6.
+Note that this package requires `Python>=3.6`.
+Part of the purpose of my writing it was to use some features of Python introduced in 3.5-3.6.
 It'd be reasonable to port to 3.5 (maybe just removing fancy-style format strings?) but pretty unreasonable to port to 2.7.

 ## Usage
 See `examples.py`.